From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models: Experiments

-Our method also outperforms ViLA consistently in real-world domains (Table~\ref{table:real-world-results}).
+Our method also outperforms ViLA in real-world domains (Table~\ref{table:real-world-results}).
 ViLA handles new backgrounds and object instances and quantities to some extent but struggles with novel goals requiring composition across demonstrations, especially in the complex Juice domain.
-In contrast, \ours{} generalizes across object instances, visual backgrounds, object counts, and novel goal compositions even with just $6$ and $10$ human-collected demonstrations from a different point-of-view than the robot’s.
+In contrast, \ours{} generalizes across object instances, visual backgrounds, object counts, and novel goal compositions with just $6$ and $10$ human-collected demonstrations.
 Qualitatively, \ours{} invents few but meaningful predicates (e.g., \texttt{OnFloor} and \texttt{IsEraser} in Cleanup; \texttt{JuiceMachineOpen}, \texttt{InsideWasteValveRegion}, and \texttt{NearJuiceValve} in Juice).
 See Appendix~\ref{appendix:examples-from-learning} for additional details.

-We also find that explicit hill-climbing optimization significantly improves test performance over direct VLM predicate selection (\textbf{Q2}).
+We also find that explicit predicate subselection significantly improves test performance over direct VLM predicate selection (\textbf{Q2}).
 The VLM subselect baseline consistently underperforms \ours{} across all four task distributions.
 Qualitatively, VLM subselect picks many unnecessary predicates.
 In the Burger domain, for instance, it selects useful concepts like \texttt{Cooked(?p1:patty)} and \texttt{Chopped(?l1:lettuce)}, but also inconsistent and redundant ones like \texttt{Raw(?p1:patty)}, \texttt{Available(?p1:patty)}, and \texttt{Whole(?l1:lettuce)}.
 This bloats the operator set, causing overfitting and poor generalization.
 Finally, the ``no subselect'' baseline fails entirely, showing that subselection is critical.
 In most of our domains, the VLM proposes over $100$ distinct predicates; trying to learn operators over these directly leads to severe overfitting.

-Across simulation and real-world experiments, we find that \ours{} fails mainly due to noise in VLM labeling at test-time.
-The VLM sometimes labels the initial state incorrectly such that a critical precondition is false, which prevents our planner from ever making a valid plan.
+There are two possible causes of failure for our approach: (i) \ours{} learns a correct model, but fails to make a correct plan in test tasks because the VLM incorrectly classifies one or more predicates at test-time, and (ii) \ours{} fails to learn a model that generalizes to planning on test tasks (despite predicate values being ``correct'').
+Upon manual inspection we found that all failures in our real-world environments, and the majority of failures in simulation environments, are due to (i).